 - This is a co-mingled recycling program.
 Place all items together in one container.

 - Recyclable materials will be picked up each week on the same day that trash is collected, although it may not be picked up at the same time as the trash.
 This is a weekly pickup, however, you are encouraged to put out your recycling container only when it is full.

 - Check the weather.
 If the weather calls for high winds, rain, or snow—keep corrugated cardboard recycling inside until the following week, if possible.
 Wet cardboard is difficult to process.

 - Recycle containers can be purchased at the township office at a cost of $10.00 each.
 If you purchase a recycle container at a retail store, please be sure it is clearly marked RECYCLING so it does not get picked up by the trash hauler and thrown in with the trash.

-Residents are encouraged to visit LCSWMA’s website and social media pages for more helpful information and tips on what can be recycled and how:
+Residents are encouraged to visit LCSWMA’s website for more information and tips on what can be recycled and how.